borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

 This command hook has the following options:

  * `before` or `after`: `dump_data_sources`
- * `hooks`: List of names of other hooks that this command hook applies to.
-Defaults to all hooks of the relevant type.
+ * `hooks`: Names of other hooks that this command hook applies to, e.g. `postgresql`, `mariadb`, `zfs`, `btrfs`, etc. Defaults to all hooks of the relevant type.
- * `run`: List of one or more shell commands or scripts to run when this command hook is triggered.
+ * `run`: One or more shell commands or scripts to run when this command hook is triggered.

 ### Order of execution